getml/getml.com/src/docs/user_guide/walkthrough/index.md

 3. [Building a pipeline](#building-a-pipeline)
 4. [Working with a pipeline](#working-with-a-pipeline)

-The guide is applicable to both the enterprise and the community editions of getML.
-The highlights of the two are mentioned under [community vs enterprise edition](#community-vs-enterprise-edition) section below.
+The guide is applicable to both the Enterprise and the Community editions of getML.
+The highlights of the two are mentioned under [Community vs Enterprise edition](#community-vs-enterprise-edition) section below.

 You have not installed getML on your machine yet?
-Before you get started, head over to the installation instructions: for the enterprise edition [here][installation] or for the community edition [here](https://github.com/getml/getml-community#installation).
+Before you get started, head over to the installation instructions: for the Enterprise edition [here][installation] or for the Community edition [here](https://github.com/getml/getml-community#installation).

 ## Introduction